jshph/enzyme/roadmap.md

   - how to use it with zed
   - how to use it with claude
 - refactor to react DONE

-NEXT before launch:

 - laern how to insert blockquotes programamticaly, without generating the ai all.
 Output format should be doc links followed by synthesis.
 - implement the "digest" menu item in the editor - to extract mentions from the editor and retrieve docs from Enzyme, to synthesize them and output blockquotes with the docs as references.
-- could also implement a plugin which is a view on the docs, link it to the editor
+- auto-index on open, using stored folder
+- styling of login page
+- mentions should render as tags and links
+- interpret mentions as valid patterns for query
+- ai action button to create a prompt before inserting it
+- prompts can take reminders -- in the list of prompts, rather than in the editor. the reminder indicates the next time the prompt should be executed.

+NEXT before launch:

+- creating a space for a prompt

+- compelling cases for the demo (should have one semi compelling case for the standalone prompt, for scheduling it, before using the playground feature; could be a task oriented one, but tasks are not the main focus for this demo; it's research and unfinished ideas)

+- devise a flow for the demo -- before bed tonight.
+In a place to start practicing tomorrow

 Brainstorming:

 - a view on your thoughts anywhere you go --
   - which digests to the most relevant ones - metaprompting until you have a way to extract the question that surfaces the most relevant insights.
 A constantly evolving view, which you know by the question that was asked.
 And then a way to extend the question by posting it to your friends -- the most interesting question, you're creating a mirror for your friends. which you can share with a few of your thoughts.
   - allays the common critique that in an age of ai, we'll just be swimming in content that doesn't really matter to us.
 Contrary - we can shape the mirrors that most represent all that we've captured.
+- the demo will be show spaces, then show prompts, and the concept behind them... then show playground as a place to tinker with prompts